 Which walking app pays the most in 2026?

 StepBet, if you win your games: typically $5 to $10 per six-week game, but you stake your own money.
-Among passive apps, Winwalk (Android) and WeWard lead for real cash at roughly $2–$6 and $1.50–$3 a month respectively.
+Among free walking apps, returns are much smaller.
+Winwalk's steps-only value is roughly $1.50 to $1.90 a month at commonly reported gift-card rates, while WeWard varies by region and reward.

 How much can I realistically earn from walking apps?